LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 All metrics require the source code to be analyzed to be loaded with the `source_data` flag turned on.

-An helper object, `code_metrics`, is also provided allowing running all loaded individual metrics.
+A helper object, `code_metrics`, is also provided allowing running all loaded individual metrics.

 For usage examples, see the `SCRIPT.txt` file.